 If Your Loved One Is the Victim of Nursing Home Neglect, Consult a Chicago Personal Injury Lawyer Today

 Nursing home neglect claims are an especially egregious abdication of responsibility to some of our most vulnerable citizens.
-If your loved one has suffered nursing home neglect, you need legal counsel.
+Therefore, if your family member is suffering from nursing home neglect, you need legal counsel.
 The legal team at the Law Firm of Abels & Annes is here to aggressively advocate for your loved one’s rights.
 We’re here to help, so please contact us or call our office at (312) 924-7575 for a free consultation today.